Copyright protection for fictional characters: Infringement

-In cases of copyright infringement of a fictional character, a two-step test developed by the American Courts has to be satisfied.
+In cases of copyright infringement of a fictional character, a two-step test developed by the American courts has to be satisfied.
 Firstly, it must be established that the character in question is capable of being copyrighted.
 Secondly, it must be demonstrated that there has been an infringement of this unique expression.
 The delineation test and the story being told tests as explained above are used to determine the copyrightability of the character, and the Court must check whether the same is precluded from being afforded protection by virtue of applicability of the scenes a faire doctrine.
 Following this, the actual infringement is to be decided by comparing the original and allegedly infringing work for “substantial similarities” in appearance, as well as in personality traits.

 Non-copyright protection

 Protection of fictional characters may also be derived from certain alternative sources in American law.

 Trademark rights may be enjoyed in a fictional character and can be enforced as such.
 To determine trademark infringement, it must be shown that the fictional character has acquired a "secondary meaning" and that there is a likelihood of confusion to be caused to the public by the defendant's mark if it is deceptively similar to the original.
 Characters such as Mickey Mouse have been held to have acquired such a secondary meaning and are thus protected under trademark law.

 The right to publicity traces its origins in the tort of privacy and is the right to prevent others from commercially exploiting one's name and likeness.
 The portrayal of the Marx Brothers as characters in a play was held to be an infringement of their right to publicity.

 Under the doctrine of dilution, the plaintiff can seek relief for the whittling away of a character's value.
 This doctrine has been applied for protection of fictional characters including that of Superman.
 In DC Comics v.
-Unlimited Monkey Business, the defendants' costumes were found to present a likelihood of dilution of the plaintiff's trademark in the Superman character.
+Unlimited Monkey Business, the defendants' costumes were found to present a likelihood of dilution of the plaintiff's trademark in the Superman film character.

 In order for a plaintiff to argue that a fictional character has been misappropriated, the plaintiff must demonstrate that a substantial amount of time and effort has been invested into producing said character, that the defendant has appropriated it, and that such appropriation has caused loss to the plaintiff.
 The action of taking the plaintiff's news bulletins and selling to its competitors was held to be a case of misappropriation.